wso2/kubernetes-sp/pattern-distributed/README.md

 kubectl create --username=admin --password=<cluster-admin-password> -f <KUBERNETES_HOME>/rbac/rbac.yaml
 ```

-##### 6. Setup a Network File System (NFS) to be used as the persistent volume for artifact sharing across Integrator and Analytics instances.
+##### 6. Setup a Network File System (NFS) to be used as the persistent volume for artifact sharing across Stream Processor instances.

 Update the NFS server IP (`NFS_SERVER_IP`) and export path (`NFS_LOCATION_PATH`) of persistent volume resources,